logzio/logzio-lambda-extensions/logzio-lambda-extensions-logs/README.md

 Lambda extensions enable tools to integrate deeply into the Lambda execution environment to control and participate in Lambda’s lifecycle.
 To read more about Lambda Extensions, [click here](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-extensions-api.html).
-The Logz.io Lambda extension for logs, uses the AWS Extensions API and [AWS Logs API](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-logs-api.html), and sends your Lambda Function Logs directly to your Logz.io account.
+The Logz.io Lambda extension for logs uses the AWS Extensions API and [AWS Logs API](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-logs-api.html), and sends your Lambda Function Logs directly to your Logz.io account.

 This repo is based on the [AWS lambda extensions sample](https://github.com/aws-samples/aws-lambda-extensions).

-This extension is written in Go, but can be run with runtimes that support extensions](https://docs.aws.amazon.com/lambda/latest/dg/using-extensions.html).
+This extension is written in Go, but can be run with runtimes that support [extensions](https://docs.aws.amazon.com/lambda/latest/dg/using-extensions.html).

 ### Prerequisites

 * Lambda function with [supported runtime](https://docs.aws.amazon.com/lambda/latest/dg/using-extensions.html) for extensions.
 * AWS Lambda limitations: A function can use up to five layers at a time.
 The total unzipped size of the function and all layers cannot exceed the unzipped deployment package size limit of 250 MB.

-### Important notes:
+### Important notes

-* If the extension won't have enough time to receive logs from AWS Logs API, it may send the logs in the next invocation of the Lambda function.
+* If the extension doesn't have enough time to receive logs from AWS Logs API, it may send the logs in the next invocation of the Lambda function.
-  So if you want that all the logs will be sent by the end of your function's run, you'll need to add at the end of your Lambda function code a sleep interval that will allow the extension enough time to do it's job.
+  So if you want that all the logs are sent by the end of your function's run, you'll need to add at the end of your Lambda function code a sleep interval that will allow the extension enough time to do its job.
 * Due to [Lambda's execution environment lifecycle](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-context.html), the extension is being invoked on two events - `INVOKE` and `SHUTDOWN`.
-  That means that if your Lambda function goes into the `SHUTDOWN` phase, the extension will run and if there are logs in it's queue, it will send them.
+  This means that if your Lambda function goes into the `SHUTDOWN` phase, the extension will run and if there are logs in its queue, it will send them.

 ### Extension deployment options